ssbc/ssb-validate/README.md

 The following methods queues some number of messages and then validates a the last signature.
-It is possible that a specially constructed messages with some invalid signatures, followed by messages with valid signatures could get accepted, but the writer doesn't have anyway to know _which_ messages will be accepted, and a 3rd party could not insert invalid messages into another feed, because the signature that is eventually checked wouldn't point to the right previous hash.
+It is possible that a specially constructed messages with some invalid signatures, followed by messages with valid signatures could get accepted, but the writer doesn't have any way to know _which_ messages will be accepted, and a 3rd party could not insert invalid messages into another feed, because the signature that is eventually checked wouldn't point to the right previous hash.